 I used to organize pictures by event, but I’d find myself looking through my pictures folder trying to remember the name of a particular event.. was it called John and Julie’s Wedding, or Smith Wedding?
 20 minutes later, I’d find a folder called something ridiculous like “JJ Wedding Best Ever 2015 Summer.”
 Organizing by month keeps things simple and prevents a lot of painful searching!

 Once you have all your pictures in one album for the month, start deleting.
 Immediately delete all the obviously crappy pictures.
 Delete as many as you can!
 If you took 20 in a row of your kiddos doing the same thing, try to pick your favorite one or two.
 (Come on, I know I’m not the only one who takes 16 in a row to try to get the perfect baby & mom selfie….)

 If you take a lot of pictures, go back through and delete more!
 Digital picture overload makes creating albums and products paralyzing.
 I’ve learned that from experience.
 It’s nearly impossible (and annoying) to sift through the hundreds and hundreds of pictures I have from my oldest daughter’s first year of life.

 7. Edit (Optional)

 If you care about the shadows, lighting, colors, etc… go ahead and edit the remaining pictures in your folder.
-I usually go through and click “enhance” in iphoto as well as lighten, and contrast.
-Ocassionally, I’ll adjust levels beyond that, but usually not.
+When I used iPhoto, I usually just clicked “enhance.”
+Ocassionally, I also used lighten, and contrast.

 If editing sounds overwhelming, skip it.